PProvost/www.peterprovost.org/source/_posts/2012-08-23-visual-studio-2012-fakes-part-3.md

 If anything, the assert statements have gotten uglier, but we have now eliminated all of the closures, and moves all of the verification logic to the Assert section of the test.
 We're making headway.

-## Next steps

-There are clearly a lot of things we'd like to do with this to really turn it into a general purpose verification library for Stubs.

-1. The `VerifyMethodCall` implementation is hard-coded with a bunch of assumptions and doesn't really do any good error checking.
-2. It requires the user to provide all of the arguments.
-This worked for these particular tests, , but there are going to be times when we might want to allow a range, or even any value, as long as the call happens.
-3. It has no provisions for saying how many times the expected method should have been called.
-It would be nice to be able to say "at least N times", or "between N and M times".
-4. Because of the shortcuts I took, it actually requires all of the expected method calls to have matching arguments.
-5. We have no support for property getters or setters.
-We will certainly need these in a robust verification library.
-6. It sure would be nice if we could get rid of the requirement to set the InstanceObserver property when creating the stub.

-In a future post, I'll tackle most of these and (hopefully) be much closer to something general purpose that anyone can use with their Stubs-based tests.

 [Part 1]: /blog/2012/04/25/visual-studio-11-fakes-part-2/
 [Part 2]: /blog/2012/04/15/visual-studio-11-fakes-part-1/